The Twilight Saga (film series): Casting

-Peter Facinelli was not originally cast as Carlisle Cullen: "[Hardwicke] liked [him], but there was another actor that the studio was pushing for."
+Peter Facinelli was not originally cast as Carlisle Cullen: "[Hardwicke] liked [him], but there was another actor that the studio was pushing.
 For unknown reasons, that actor was not able to play the part, and Facinelli was selected in his place.
 The choice of Ashley Greene to portray Alice Cullen was criticized by some fans because Greene is 7 in taller than her character as described in the novel.
 Meyer said that Rachael Leigh Cook resembled her vision of Alice.
 Nikki Reed, who portrayed Rosalie Hale, had previously worked with Hardwicke on the successful Thirteen (2003), which they co-wrote, and Lords of Dogtown (2005).

 Kellan Lutz was in Africa, shooting the HBO miniseries Generation Kill, when the auditions for the character of Emmett Cullen were conducted.
 The role had already been cast by the time the HBO production ended in December 2007, but the selected actor "fell through."
 Lutz subsequently auditioned and was flown to Oregon, where Hardwicke personally chose him.

 Rachelle Lefèvre wanted a role in the film because Hardwicke was director; she saw "the potential to explore a character, hopefully, over three films;" and she wanted to portray a vampire. "[She] thought that vampires were basically the best metaphor for human anxiety and questions about being alive."
 Christian Serratos initially auditioned for Jessica Stanley, but she "fell totally in love with Angela" after reading the books and took advantage of a later opportunity to audition for Angela Weber.
 The role of Jessica Stanley went to Anna Kendrick, who got the part after two mix-and-match auditions with various actors.

 Because of major physical changes that occur in the character of Jacob Black between Twilight and New Moon, director Chris Weitz considered replacing Taylor Lautner in the sequel with an actor who could more accurately portray "the new, larger Jacob Black."
 Trying to keep the role, Lautner worked out extensively and put on 30 lbs.
 In January 2009, Weitz and Summit Entertainment announced that Lautner would continue as Jacob in The Twilight Saga: New Moon.

 When they told me Rob was probably the one, I looked him up and thought, "Yeah, he can do a version of Edward.
 He's definitely got that vampire thing going on."
 And then, when I was on set and I got to watch him go from being Rob to shifting into being Edward and he actually looked like the Edward in my head, it was a really bizarre experience. [...]
 He really had it nailed.